nevmenandr/vindolanda/manuscript.md

 > Roman font was not something uniform and constant: it was noticeably modified and existed in various forms.
 > Its basic and original form is the capital font (lat. *caitalis* -- large, main, solid), also called majusculus (lat. *majusculis* -- somewhat larger), because it consists exclusively of capital (large) letters.
 An inscription made by majusculus is placed strictly between two horizontals, without a single line going beyond the line formed by them.
 > Majuscule is, first of all, the font of solemn writings carved on columns, triumphal arches and walls. (...)
 Its technology (...) is careful slow carving in a stone slab along a predetermined contour. (...)
 He is clear, harmonious and stately. (...)
-Another variant of the handwritten Latin script was cursive (lat. currêre -- to run; running, means slanted).
+Another variant of the handwritten Latin writing was cursive (lat. currêre -- to run; running, means slanted).
 In cursive, letters were simplified, joined together, and lost some details.
 Quickness was achieved at the cost of loss: clarity, clarity, beauty suffered.
 Therefore, italics (in its various forms) was used only for business records and letters.

 Vindolanda returns clarity and precision of Greek writings to Roman cursive.